 Not bad hose but twisted in package.
 How do you recoil a hose and make it fold-only by twisting, it would not do it on its own.
 This apparently a constant issue with Camco packaging.
 Mine also was missing the hose washer on swivel connection.
-The brass fitting are VERY thin.
+The brass fittings are VERY thin.
+One end of hose has factory crimped female end captured on bracket ging.
+Mine also was missing the hose washer on swivel connection.
+The brass fittings are VERY thin.
+One end of hose has factory crimped female end captured on bracket that mounts to camper.
+Other end a band clamp is used.
+But I bought so installing...

 Installing on the grey tank was planned at opposite end from valve.
 However plumbing it would require elbows on the hose to get around tank.
 Briefly thought about installing the city hose connection on opposite side of camper, might help but the generator is very close and getting outside the plastic tank cover would be problematic.
 End of tank at valve side is exposed inside cabinet, plumbing would be easy, have access if issue and put city connection in more convenient location.
 Compromise at best, not as effective to rinse tank but I'm not burying the tank connection where I cant get to.
 Plus don't want to deal with plumbing, cutting up tank cover.
 So...